fsomoza/leagueBot/README.md

 This repository contains a simple example bot that can be used in a WhatsApp group.
-It allows members to propose dates and times, vote on proposals, and once five "yes" votes are received the proposed date is confirmed.
+It allows members to propose dates and times, vote on proposals, and once five thumbs-up votes are received the proposed date is confirmed.
 The bot also sends a daily reminder at 14:00 for any confirmed dates.

 The implementation uses a small Flask application that receives incoming